-Whether you discovered standing water in your basement or you’re now noticing signs of hidden damage within your walls, the sooner you act, the better.
-Professional water removal and damage control involve not only removing visible water but also using sophisticated equipment to detect where the moisture is still lurking within the walls.
-This moisture must then be removed to avoid hidden damage from spreading.
-Professionals use state-of-the-art drying systems to rid your home of any moisture they find.
-Only then can the damage be assessed and any necessary remediation started.
+Whether you discovered standing water in your laundry room or you’re now noticing signs of hidden damage within your walls, the sooner you act, the better.
+Professional water removal and damage control involves not only removing visible water but also using sophisticated equipment to detect where the moisture is still lurking within the walls.
+Once discovered, this moisture must then be removed to avoid hidden damage from spreading.
+PuroClean Restoration Specialists uses state-of-the-art drying systems to rid your home of any moisture.
+Once the moisture is dealt with, the damage can be assessed and any necessary remediation can be started.

 The Importance of Fast Action

 Your home is one of the biggest investments you will make in your life.
 To protect its value, it’s important to keep up with home maintenance.
-If you suspect water damage, make sure you act quickly to prevent more serious problems from arising.
+If you suspect water damage, make sure you act quickly to help prevent more serious problems from arising.
 Remember, in the case of water damage, time is money.
-The sooner the moisture is removed, the less damage you’ll be facing and the lower the cost of repairs!
+The sooner the moisture is removed, the less damage you’ll be facing, and the lower the cost of repairs!

 What’s the 411 on Water Damage Restoration?

-Water damage can happen for many reasons—from a storm to a burst pipe.
-Water damage restoration can be a daunting process, especially if you’re standing knee-deep in water in your basement.
-If you understand the process, however, it can be less stressful.
+Water damage can happen for many reasons—from a storm or natural disaster to a burst pipe or broken appliance.
+Water damage restoration can be a daunting process, especially if you’re standing knee-deep in water.
+If you know what to do and understand the process, however, it can be less stressful.
 Here are a few tips for dealing with one of life’s “little” emergencies.

 What Will My Insurance Cover?

 Insurance coverage for water damage varies.
 If your water-related emergency is due to sudden and unforeseen circumstances such as a burst pipe, there is a higher chance that it will be covered.
 If, however, the damage is due to a poorly maintained drainage system or a roof that should have been replaced years ago, you may be out of luck.
 Be sure to check with your insurance provider before a disaster occurs to verify exactly what you’re covered for.

 The Claims Process

 The language you use when making your claim is important.
-The word “flood,” in particular, carries specific nuances in the insurance world.
+For example, the word “flood,” in particular, carries specific nuances in the insurance world.
 If you live on a hill, your insurance may not cover flooding.
 A flood occurs, for example, when a river runs over its banks.
 Telling your insurance agent that you have a flood could unnecessarily hold up the claims process.

 Before contacting your agent or approaching a water damage restoration company, it’s important to document the damage.
-It may seem counterintuitive, but don’t touch anything.
+It may seem counterintuitive, but make sure you don’t touch anything.
 The claims adjuster will need to get a full picture of the situation.
 If you do have to move things to prevent further damage, document everything before you do.
-In fact, you should get pictures of everything, anyway, just to be safe.

 The Water Damage Restoration Process

 Once you’ve been in contact with your insurance company and filed your claim, contact PuroClean Restoration Specialists.
-The water damage restoration process may be complicated depending on the amount of damage, but it usually follows the same pattern.
+The water damage restoration process can be complicated depending on the amount of damage, but it usually follows the same pattern.